input-output-hk/plutus-pioneer-program/code/week01/README.md

 But if all the inputs are still there that your transaction expects, then you can be sure that the transaction will validate and will have the predicted effect.

 This is not the case with Ethereum.
-In Ethereum, the time between you constructing a transaction and it being incorporated into the blockchain, a lot of stuff can happen concurrently, and that is unpredictable and can have unpredicatable effects on what will happen when your script finally executes.
+In Ethereum, the time between you constructing a transaction and it being incorporated into the blockchain, a lot of stuff can happen concurrently, and that is unpredictable and can have unpredictable effects on what will happen when your script finally executes.

 In Ethereum it is always possible that you have to pay gas fees for a transaction even if the transaction eventually fails with an error.
 And that is guaranteed to never happen with Cardano.